 The eyes and the ears are the primary means of delivering information to the brain, a process sometimes called “input.”
 If either the eyes or the ears aren't working properly, learning can suffer.

 Visual processing disorder – Problems in visual perception include missing subtle differences in shapes, reversing letters or numbers, skipping words, skipping lines, misperceiving depth or distance, or having problems with eye–hand coordination.
 Professionals may refer to the work of the eyes as “visual processing.”
-Visual perception can affect gross and fine motor skills, reading comprehension, and math.
+Visual perception can affect motor skills, reading comprehension, and math.

-- Problems doing math problems, understanding time, using money|
+|Dyscalculia – Difficulty with math||Doing math problems, understanding time, using money|

-- Problems with handwriting, spelling, organizing ideas|
+|Dysgraphia – Difficulty with writing||Handwriting, spelling, organizing ideas|

 |Dyspraxia (Sensory Integration Disorder) – Difficulty with fine motor skills||Hand-eye coordination, balance, manual dexterity|

 |Auditory Processing Disorder – Difficulty hearing differences between sounds||Reading, comprehension, language|

 |Visual Processing Disorder – Difficulty interpreting visual information||Reading, math, maps, charts, symbols, pictures|

 Difficulty in school doesn't always stem from a learning disability.
 Anxiety, depression, stressful events, emotional trauma, and other conditions affecting concentration make learning more of a challenge.
 In addition, ADHD and autism sometimes co-occur or are confused with learning disabilities.